ovh/docs/pages/platform/kubernetes-k8s/installing-nginx-ingress/guide.en-au.md

 ## Ingress resources and Nginx Ingress Controller

-In Kubernetes, an Ingress resource allow you to access to your Services from outside the cluster.
-The goal is to avoid to creating a Load Balancer per Service but only one per Ingress.
+In Kubernetes, an Ingress resource allows you to access to your Services from outside the cluster.
+The goal is to avoid creating a Load Balancer per Service but only one per Ingress.

 ![Kubernetes Ingress](images/ingress.png)

-In this tutorial we will install a Nginx Ingress Controller, but what is it?
+An Ingress is implemented by a 3rd party: an Ingress Controller that extends specs to support additional features.

-An Ingress is implemented by a 3rd party: an Ingress Controller that extnds specs to support additional features.
+In this tutorial you will install a Nginx Ingress Controller.<br>

-In this guide you will install a Nginx Ingress Controller.
-Is it an Ingress controller for Kubernetes using Nginx web server as a reverse proxy and Load Balancer.
+It is an Ingress controller for Kubernetes using a Nginx web server as a reverse proxy and Load Balancer.

-Concretely, when you are deploying and running a Nginx Ingress Controller, you will have a Pod that will run Nginx and watches the Kubernetes Control Plane for new and updated Ingress Resource objects.
+Specifically, when you are deploying and running a Nginx Ingress Controller, you will have a Pod that runs Nginx and watches the Kubernetes Control Plane for new and updated Ingress Resource objects.

 Imagine an Ingress Resource as a list of traffic routing rules for backend Services.